Gruntovčani: Episode 10: "Ostajte Ovdje"

 In the last episode, Dudek and Regica receive the news that Dudek's relative Jozef has married a rich widow in West Germany, from whom he inherited a large and profitable trade, and now invites Dudek to join him.
 Regica, fearing poverty in old age, persuades Dudek to accept the offer.
 However, it is difficult for him to leave because he cannot imagine a day without his Gruntovec.
 Suddenly, everyone becomes very kind to Dudek because they hope that they will also benefit from his departure.
 At the railway station upon Dudek's departure, Cinober gives Dudek a letter for Jozef – in this letter he persuades Jozef to hire his son, who is a merchant by profession.
-On the other hand, Presvetli hopes that this mysterious Jozef will pay the construction of the water supply system in Gruntovec, also giving Dudek a letter for Jozef.
+On the other hand, Presvetli hopes that this mysterious Jozef will pay the construction of the water supply system in Gruntovec, also giving Dudek a letter for him.
 Dudek, sad and miserable, eventually gets on the train, but already at the first station hops off, resisting everyone and returning to Gruntovec.